 Update: December 18, 2020

 As you may have heard in Dr. Strang’s update this week, long term care homes can allow TWO Designated Caregivers per resident, effective Dec.
 21, 2020.
-However they MUST still only visit ONE AT A TIME.
 Please refer to information below for critical practices for Designated Caregivers.

 Update: November 24, 2020